DallanQ/lotr_journeys_in_middle_earth/QA.md

 > If the app instructs you to place an enemy figure during the Shadow phase and it’s in a space where someone has Child of Lhun prepared, can the damage be applied to the enemy as if they “moved” into the space?

-I would say that placing the enemy figure during Shadow Face is not a "move".
-Enemies are moving only when the app specifically uses the word "move” during the enemy’s activation.
+No, because "place" and "move" are different.

+From the rules PDF
+60.5 If a game effect instructs a hero figure to be “placed” on the game map, that placement is not a move for purposes of game rules and interactions of game effects.

 [changing-characters](https://boardgamegeek.com/thread/3268871/changing-characters)

 > Can I change the characters in the middle of the campaign?

-No, you can't change characters mid-game
+No, you can't change characters mid game

 [time-of-need-and-inspiration](https://boardgamegeek.com/thread/2194290/time-of-need-and-inspiration)

 > Can I double dip with Time of Need and inspiration?
 > Time of Need: When you test, if you do not reveal any (*) [successes], you may discard this skill to convert all [fate] to (*) [successes].

-> Inspiration: During a test, a hero can spend any number of their inspiration tokens.
+> Rules 48.3: Inspiration: During a test, a hero can spend any number of their inspiration tokens.
 For each inspiration token they spend, they can convert one fate icon on their revealed skill cards to one success (*) icon.
 > So, if I draw 2 fate cards, and use "Time of Need" and use 2 inspiration tokens, that would be 4 successes.
 OR are they mutually exclusive?

-After a fate () icon is converted to a success () icon, the fate () icon cannot be used for any other purpose and is no longer treated as a fate () icon.
+After a fate (leaf icon) icon is converted to a success (snow emoji icon) icon, the fate (leaf icon) icon cannot be used for any other purpose and is no longer treated as a fate (leaf icon) icon.

 You can convert fate tokens using either inspiration tokens or a "Time of Need" card.
 You can't use both to double the number of successes.

-> if you draw 2 fate icons, And you use "time of need" does this mean you can convert 2 fate icons into 2 succes or only the one fate icon which is in the left corner on the "time of need" card?

-If a player is using Time of Need to convert Fate into Successes that means that it is one of his/her prepared cards and therefore not part of his/her draw.
-Symbols are only relevant and able to be converted when drawn as part of a test.
-So the player would gain 2 Successes from the 2 Fate he/she drew as part of the test.

 [attackstrike-question](https://boardgamegeek.com/thread/2207926/attackstrike-question)

 > I have two prepared cards that have the skill of Strike 2.
 The goblin I am attacking has a health meter of 4.
 Do I need to do an attack skill test using my weapon to kill him?
 Or can I use the two "Strike 2" cards without testing?

 The text on strike says "during an attack test" which means that you must be making the test.
-You are required to reveal cards for the test so it seems you must make the test to spend the prepared cards.
+You are required to reveal cards for the test.

 [around-every-corner-wall-streams-trench-fence](https://boardgamegeek.com/thread/3033503/around-every-corner-wall-streams-trench-fence)

 > Around Every Corner includes the text "Once per round, after you move into a space with a person, search, or terrain token, you may scout 1.
 Sprint 1"
 > The space where the hero enters has touched the stream and the wall.
 Can this effect be activated?

 The terrain tokens are placed between spaces.
 They are not in any of the spaces that share that edge.

 [scout-action-must-you-prepare](https://boardgamegeek.com/thread/2594135/scout-action-must-you-prepare)

-> When you scoute, do you have to prepare a card?
+> When you scout, do you have to prepare a card?

 You do not need to prepare a card when you Scout.
 The rules say "That hero may prepare one of those cards"

-> If you prepare a card that you were planning to use that round but you did not use it and you want that card back to the deck (because it is a success for example).
-Can you voluntarily discard a prepared card during your turn?

-No, you cannot voluntarily discard a card once prepared. you can't just discard a card for no reason.

 [darkness-during-chapter-x](https://boardgamegeek.com/thread/2213871/darkness-during-chapter-x)